7 Top Amazon Metrics Sellers Should Track

 Improve Utilization to Increase Restock Limits

 Like IPI storage limits, several factors can also influence your restock limits, such as utilization percentage and sell-through.
-Utilization counts against your max inventory level, as it is composed your current FBA inventory and inbound shipments, including those in Production, En Route, and in Receiving statuses.
+Amazon does count Utilization against your max inventory level, as it is composed of your current FBA inventory and inbound shipments, including those in Production, En Route, and in Receiving statuses.

 Track your utilization percentage by calculating the following: